PrestaShop/prestashop-specs/CHECKLIST.md

 - [ ] **Empty states**, appears only when there is no value, they should be specified if there are any.

-- [ ] **Components**, describe the nature of the feature: table, drop-down selector, input field, button, etc.
+- [ ] **Components**, describe the [feature type](https://devdocs.prestashop.com/1.7/development/components/): table, drop-down selector, input field, switch button, etc. preferably right after the name of the concerned feature.

 - [ ] **Default status**, indicate its default state: enable, disable, already filled, selected, etc.